We plan to build a new facility at our current location. Two factors drove that decision.

 You can also print out the form here and mail it to: Julie Becker, Executive Director, St. Francis House ~ 1301 East Austin ~Sioux Falls,SD 57103

 Yes.
 Every January South Dakota Housing for the Homeless does a count of homeless in Sioux Falls.
-The count increased from 955 to 2017 to 1,159 in 2018.
+The count increased from 955 in 2017 to 1,159 in 2018.
 Nearly a fifth are children.

-Much of the demand has its roots in the meth and drug crisis. that puts housing pressure on prisons and jails.
+Much of the demand has its roots in the meth and drug crisis which puts housing pressure on prisons and jails.
 Case in point: the state prison in Pierre is considering triple bunking, and there is talk of a new jail in Sioux Falls.
 The overcrowding puts pressure on state and local facilities to explore alternate work-release options.

 The people who come to us have a variety of backgrounds, and St. Francis House embraces a non-discriminatory policy.
 However, St. Francis House needs to acknowledge its programming and security limitations.
 As such, we cannot accept sex offenders charged or convicted, or violent offenders.

 Accountability.
 As one example, let's look at the work release program.

 Work release ranges from 90 days to a year.
 It's a transition period with a bit of freedom and the kind of supervision one might find in a loving parent.